TEN7-Archive/starbase/src/themes/custom/starbase/source/bootstrap_build/instructions.md

 ### 3. Compile new styles:
 Files will need to be compiled after any changes.

+In most cases, after you're done making changes you should compile styles and update js files from the bootstrap node_module.

+`npm run all`

 Uncompiled: `npm run style` saves to dist/custom-bootstrap.css

 Compiled: `npm run style-min` saves to dist/custom-bootstrap.min.css